 The type of the value stored in the node.

-Constructor for LinkedListNode
+Constructor for LinkedListNode.

 The value stored in the node.